 3.1 Company’s Logo

-But if you’re a startup and you have a Wordmark logo, your target audience might not prefer wearing your brand name on a t-shirt.
-You can however print a cool Pictorial Marks logo or a mascot on a t-shirt.
+This is great for branding, and companies like Adidas and Calvin Klein have been selling T-shirts with their logos for years.
+However, if you’re a startup with a Wordmark logo, your target audience might not prefer wearing your brand name on a T-shirt.
+You can consider this option if you have a cool Pictorial Marks logo or a Mascot logo.

 3.2 Quotes

-Just make sure you aren’t copying someone else’s quotes or designs as it might lead to copyright infringement.
+Just make sure you aren’t copying someone else’s quotes or designs, as it might lead to copyright infringement.

 3.3 Event-Related

-If you’re planning to giveaway t-shirts during an event, you can mention the name or location of the event on a t-shirt.
-But again do check with the event organizers to get permission to print their event details.
+If you’re planning to give away T-shirts during an event, you can mention the name or location of the event on a T-shirt.
+But again, do check with the event organizers to get permission to print their event details.

 4. Choose a Font

-People also like to do something creative with typography to make the t-shirt design look more appealing.
+People also like to do something creative with typography to make the T-shirt design look more appealing.
 Here’re some examples:

 How to Design a T-shirt